MarkusPic/SWMM_xsections_shape_generator/_make_docs/main.rst

 This application should help you to generate cross-sections for the US-EPA Storm Water Management Model (SWMM) [#f1]_.

-To understand the general usage of shapes in context to cross-sections, read the documentation of SWMM provided on the official website of EPA [#f1]_.
+To understand the general usage of shape curves in context to cross-sections, read the documentation of SWMM provided on the official website of EPA [#f1]_.

 Units